CDLMarkus/QuantyFey/tutorial/tutorial.md

 - **Internal Standard**: Choose the internal standard transition for correction.
 (This will only be shown if IS transitions were found in the data).
 - **Comment**: Add notes for the quantification process.
 - **Save**: Save the quantification results for the selected transition.
+- **Generate Report**: Optional checkbox - will generate a pdf report with all generated plots, and data summarizing the quantified transition.

 #### **Main Tabs**